Please feel free to contact us if you have questions that are not addressed below.

 Students must pay for courses in full at the time of registration with cash, check or credit card.

-The TMS Monthly Budget Plan is available during the Spring, Summer & Fall terms for those who would like to pay for their course(s) over a four month period.
+The TMS Monthly Budget Plan is available during the Spring, Summer, and Fall terms for those who would like to pay for their course(s) over a four month period.
 TMS is not available for non-credit courses.
 TMS forms are available at the University Enrollment Center.

-Those enrolled in degree programs may be eligible for financial aid or loans, please apply through the UMass Dartmouth Office of Financial Aid.
+Those enrolled in degree programs may be eligible for financial aid, please apply through the office of Financial Aid.

 Where do I purchase my books?